Boo Buie

-Daniel Richard "Boo" Buie III (born December 7, 1999) is an American professional basketball player for the Mexico City Capitanes of the NBA G League.
-He played college basketball for the Northwestern Wildcats of the Big Ten Conference.
+Daniel Richard "Boo" Buie III (born December 7, 1999) is an American professional basketball player for Körfez Basket of the Basketbol Süper Ligi (BSL).
+He played college basketball for the Northwestern Wildcats of the Big Ten Conference, where he set the school career scoring record.

 Early life and high school career

 Buie grew up in Albany, New York, and initially attended Troy High School.
 He transferred to Gould Academy in Bethel, Maine after his sophomore year.
 Buie averaged 27 points, six rebounds, five assists, and three steals per game in his first season at Gould.
 Buie committed to playing college basketball for Northwestern over offers from St. Bonaventure, UMass, Boston University, and Siena.